Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Results

-The results show that even for synthetic data and controlled conditions, the statistical framework does not necessarily discover exactly the parameters contained in the data-generation model.
-One key reason for this is that we do not aim to fit the model to one specific stress-strain function, which corresponds to the ground truth.
+The results show that for none of the five initializations of the \acp{NN}, the constitutive model used for data generation was discovered and that all five discovered models have more than four terms.
+One key reason for this is that we do not aim to fit the model to the specific stress-deformation function defined in \cref{eq:ansatz_sef_anisotropic_4term}.
 Instead, we aim to match a parameterized statistical model to the distribution defined by the \ac{GP} posterior.
 By some probability, this distribution may yield some stress-deformation functions with deviating characteristics that can only be described by slightly different constitutive models.
 Even in a deterministic setting, noise can make the problem ill-posed or at least complicate the identifiability, see, e.g., \cite{flaschel_brainEUCLID_2023}.
 Therefore, we assume that additional terms are needed to achieve the required flexibility of the statistical model.
 Another possible reason is the collinearity between the different terms, which may also complicate model discovery \cite{urrea_automatedModelDiscovery_2025,mcculloch_LPRegularizationModelDiscovery_2024} and cause identifiability problems \cite{hartmann_identifiabilityMaterialParameters_2018}.
 Eventually, collinearity prevents the discovery of a unique model.\\